 Animal exhibits and displays

 Animals can be kept on display in zoos, animal farms and petting zoos or touring animal shows or exhibits.
 Animals can also be used in a circus.
+Different types of animal-assisted activities (therapeutic, wellbeing and experience activities) are also considered as petting zoos.

 Information on keeping animals on exhibit